-You can complete the survey here: https://dcms.eu.qualtrics.com/jfe/ form/SV cPdjWUrlJ2IrPo2 An NUJ survey last year found that more than half of respondents had been abused online and nearly a quarter had been physically assaulted.
-Windfall for NUI charities THE UNION'S charities - NUJ Extra and the George Viner fund - have received a significant boost from branches donating money they would ordinarily have spent on hiring venues and funding meetings.
+Windfall for NUI charities

+THE UNION'S charities - NUJ Extra and the George Viner fund - have received a significant boost from branches donating money they would ordinarily have spent on hiring venues and funding meetings.
 Like the NUJ's central operations, branches have saved large amounts of money because the lockdown restrictions have stopped travel and face-to-face meetings.

-Last year £32,000 was raised for the charities which help journalists in times of need and help black and ethnic minority journalism Earlier this year Glasgow branch donated £7.000 each to NUJ Extra and the George Viner fund.
+Last year £32,000 was raised for the charities which help journalists in times of need and help black and ethnic minority journalism students.

+Earlier this year Glasgow branch donated £7.000 each to NUJ Extra and the George Viner fund.

 Many journalists have turned to NUJ Extra for help during the pandemic because their work dried up and they also fell through the cracks of the government support system which excluded many freelance workers.

+Recognition win

+at openDemocracy

-Recognition win at openDemocracy The NUI has won recognition at openDemocracy, the media group which says it seeks to educate citizens to challenge power and encourage democratic debate.
-Adam Bychawski, a staff NUJ rep, said: "We are really pleased that openDemocracy's NUI chapel has been voluntarily recognised. of challenging puring change.
-We are lig forward to working with management to ensure we live and breathe those values in our workplace." openDemocracy's mission of challenging live and breame u.co in our workplace."
+The NUI has won recognition at openDemocracy, the media group which says it seeks to educate citizens to challenge power and encourage democratic debate.
+Adam Bychawski, a staff NUJ rep, said: "We are really pleased that openDemocracy's NUJ chapel has been voluntarily recognised. ning change.
+We are wing forward to working with management to ensure we live and breathe those values in our workplace." openDemocracy's mission of challenging live and Dreame disc.